shoeffner/Flask-Websockets/README.rst

 --------

 Flask-Websockets resulted from the need of a *raw* implementation of websockets to communicate with a Unity-WebGL app.
-There is a multitude of `Flask extenstions for websockets`_, but most of them require some sort of manual ``while True``-loops to handle requests.
+There is a multitude of `Flask extensions for websockets`_, but most of them require some sort of manual ``while True``-loops to handle requests.
 Flask-Websockets tries to follow Flask-patterns as close as possible, thus it has the following features:

-- :py:data:`~flask_websockets.ws` allows access to the websocket connection of the current context.
-It works similar to Flask's :py:data:`~flask.request`.
+- :data:`~flask_websockets.ws` allows access to the websocket connection of the current context.
+It works similar to Flask's :attr:`~flask.request`.
-- :py:meth:`~flask_websockets.WebSockets.on_message` is a powerful decorator to filter messages or catch all.
-The return value of functions decorated with :py:meth:`~flask_websockets.WebSockets.on_message` is sent as a reply, similar to `View functions`_.
-Though it has limitations, notably :py:data:`~flask.flash` and custom HTTP status codes do not work.
+- :meth:`~flask_websockets.WebSockets.on_message` is a powerful decorator to filter messages or catch all.
+The return value of functions decorated with :meth:`~flask_websockets.WebSockets.on_message` is sent as a reply, similar to `View functions`_.
+Note that it has limitations, notably :func:`~flask.flash` and custom HTTP status codes do not work.

 .. _Flask extensions for websockets: https://pypi.org/search/?q=Flask-Websockets
 .. _View functions: https://flask.palletsprojects.com/en/1.1.x/tutorial/views/